 Your child will have a named box file where they can put their book bags/pictures.
 Please keep an eye out for occasional letters in here also.
 Your child will quickly get used to their morning jobs.

 Once your child has settled, we will let you know who their key worker is.
 Please do talk to them or Miss Gallagher/ Mrs Baker about any worries or concerns you have, either before your child starts or once they have settled.
 We are always happy to help.

 How do I know what my child is doing and learning at Nursery?

 As we follow the children’s interests when planning we are unable to predict what our focus will be in advance.
 We will, however, inform you of main the area of learning we are concentrating on each week.
 Therefore, we will inform you of what the children have been learning over the week by placing a few photos with some notes by the entrance on the nursery window.
 This, along with our parent information board is where important upcoming dates will also be displayed.
 We also update the Nursery page on the website.

 Nursery children will occasionally join the rest of the school for assemblies eg watch a class assembly, meet a visitor etc. Sometimes nursery and reception children will join together for their own simple assembly in a classroom.
 In line with our Christian ethos, the morning may include a prayer, bible story or song for the children to enjoy.

 Children in Little Fishes Nursery will have access to a range of IT equipment.
-This includes the use of computers, an Interactive Whiteboard and other equipment such as CD players, digital cameras.
-Nursery c children will not have unsupervised access to the internet.
+This includes the use of computers, an Interactive Whiteboard and other equipment such as CD players and digital cameras.
+Nursery children will not have unsupervised access to the internet.